17 Top-Rated Attractions & Places to Visit in Corsica

 With its stunning seaside scenery, expanses of pristine forests, and soaring snowcapped mountains, Corsica lives up to the label, "Island of Beauty."
 Along the coast are attractive port towns, and the hillsides are dotted with picturesque villages.

 Corsica offers no shortage of things to do.
-It is a paradise for beach lovers, hikers, and outdoor sports enthusiasts.
-The island boasts some of Europe's most inspiring rugged landscapes and a 1,000-kilometer shoreline with translucent waters perfect for snorkeling or scuba diving.
+This idyllic island is a paradise for beach lovers, hikers, and outdoor sports enthusiasts.
+The island boasts some of Europe's most inspiring rugged landscapes and a 1,000-kilometer shoreline with translucent waters, perfect for snorkeling or scuba diving.

 Although Corsica has been part of France since 1769, the island has its own culture.
 Donkeys still roam the countryside; the music is unique; and the cuisine features distinctive specialties, such as strong spicy cheeses, chestnut polenta, and chestnut cookies.